REBRANDING AFRICA FORUM

 • How can this be achieved?

-• What technical and financial partnerships should be envisaged?
+• What technical and financial partnerships should be considered?

-• How can we attract internal and external investors?
+• How can internal and external investors be attracted?

-• How can we stimulate value chains and increase opportunities in the sector?
+• How can value chains be stimulated and opportunities in this sector increased?